Western Marine Shipyard: Projects

+Financial Issues

 In 2017, the Finance Minister of Bangladesh, Abul Maal Abdul Muhith, identified WMS as one of the top twenty loan defaulters in the country.
-However, the shipyard has rescheduled its defaulted loans with two banks and has started to repay installments regularly.
+However, the shipyard has rescheduled its defaulted loans with two banks and has started to repay instalments regularly.

+In 2021, Bank Asia initiated legal proceedings against Western Marine Shipyard Limited in an effort to recoup a classified loan totalling Tk505.90 crore.